sugarjig/sugarjig.github.io/_drafts/2024-01-26-fowler-continuous-integration-update.markdown

 Martin Fowler recently updated his [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html) article.
 It's a great read, and I highly recommend it.
 I've been doing continuous integration for a long time, and I learned a lot from it.

-had a convo recently - misunderstanding of CI - the point is to integrate as frequently as possible devs are overly concerned with continuing progress but it's only progress for them they don't focus on merging their changes and ensuring that the team as a whole is making progress
+recently shared with other engineers - misunderstanding of CI - the point is to integrate as frequently as possible devs are overly concerned with continuing progress but it's only progress for them (https://graphite.dev/) they don't focus on merging their changes and ensuring that the team as a whole is making progress

-devs come up with solutions like "stacked PRs" - misses the point the problem is a social one, not a technical or logistical one if you're not getting your changes into mainline, you're not communicating with your team
+devs come up with solutions like "stacked PRs" - misses the point the problem is a social one, not a technical or logistical one if you're not getting your changes into mainline, you're not communicating with your team "how do my changes affect your work?" when you practice real CI, you are giving everyone a chance to see if your changes integrate well with theirs

 > Semi-Integration (it isn't Continuous Integration)
 >